-As shown in Figure 2, Japan has, for the first time in decades, experienced a sustained period of inflation (exceeding 2%).
-This has brought with it a rise in interest rates, but also an increase in equity inflows, particularly from domestic investors.
+As shown in Figure 2, Japan has, for the first time in decades, experienced a sustained period of material inflation (exceeding 2%).
+This has brought with it a predictable rise in interest rates, but also a notable increase in equity inflows, particularly from domestic investors.

-Japanese households, who hold approximately 50% of their assets in cash (compared with 12% for Americans and 34% for Europeans), seem to be seeking alternatives to maintain the purchasing power of their savings.
-This shift may be driving greater participation in investment products, as inflation erodes the value of idle cash.
-Recent fund flow data already reflects this behavioural change, with households moving capital out of traditional bank deposits and internet savings accounts into equities and other financial assets.
+Japanese households, who hold approximately 50% of their assets in cash (compared with 12% for Americans and 34% for Europeans), are increasingly being compelled to seek alternatives to preserve the purchasing power of their savings.
+This shift is driving greater participation in investment products, as inflation erodes the value of idle cash.
+Recent fund flow data already reflects this behavioural change, with households moving capital out of traditional bank deposits and internet savings accounts into equities and other risk assets.